Gauge-invariant action for free string field theory with boundary: Examples

-In this section, we are going to apply our construction in the case of the linear dilaton CFT for $d$-scalar fields $X^\mu$ with the (dimensionless) background charge $\beta_\mu$, with the goal of constructing the gauge-invariant action for the level-$0$ open and closed string sector in this setup.
-Before doing that, let us briefly review some basic aspects of the linear dilaton CFT.
+Let's start by briefly reviewing some basic aspects of the linear dilaton CFT.
 The main difference with respect to the free boson CFT is that the energy-momentum tensor now has an additional term proportional to the world-sheet second derivative of the scalar fields

-This gives rise to a cubic pole in the OPE with $\p X^{\mu}$, making this field no longer a primary.
+\begin{myblock} where $\beta_\mu$ is the dimensionless background charge, which we will later relate to $V_\mu$. \end{myblock} This gives rise to a cubic pole in the OPE with $\p X^{\mu}$, making this field no longer a primary.
 Indeed, it is possible to show that under the application of a generic conformal map $f(z)$, it obeys the following transformation rule

 Consequently, this implies, among other things, that the matter oscillators behave differently under BPZ conjugation.
 In particular,

 Therefore, from this point of view, the only difference with respect to the free boson CFT is related to the matter zero mode, a.k.a. the momentum